 The key to bullet journal rapid logging is the bullet key (pun intended!).
 Rapid Logging is when you can capture the information with a lot less content and organize it with bulleted lists.

 For rapid logging, each bullet journal icon is a visual demonstration to classify an entry into either task, event, or notes, and you change the symbol as you get on with your tasks.

 The original bullet keys are as followed:

 However, as with everything with a bullet journal, you are also free to optimize your rapid logging symbols to suit your own needs.
-Many people do it, including myself.
+Many people do it, including me.